Menu

 NFPA Conventions

-Opportunities to Network and Debate Issues.
-Annually, member associations meet at NFPA's convention to exchange ideas, discuss and debate critical issues facing the paralegal profession, and vote on the future direction of NFPA.
+NFPA Annual Policy Meetings offer the ability to debate issues affecting paralegals.
+Annually, member associations meet to exchange ideas, discuss and debate critical issues facing the paralegal profession, and vote on the future direction of NFPA.
 Nowhere else can you participate in the same discussion and exchange of ideas that impacts your profession.

-During the Annual Convention, the delegates elect the NFPA Officers and Board of Directors.
+During the Annual Policy Meeting, the delegates elect the NFPA Officers and Board of Directors.
 The NFPA Board is composed of twelve members, which includes five Region Directors.
 The Region Directors give each region's concerns a strong voice on the Board.
-The delegates also approve the NFPA budget at the Annual Convention.
+The delegates also approve the NFPA budget at the Annual Policy Meeting.
 As a member-driven organization, the voting associations truly have the ability and exercise the privilege of shaping the future of the profession.

 According to the NFPA bylaws, the NFPA Board implements policy that is established by the delegates and handles the day-to-day administration of NFPA.

 The Vote.
-The most important benefit of NFPA membership is the right to vote on all questions brought before the policy meetings which takes place at the conventions.
-Delegates have debated and voted on such matters at the annual conventions as the definition of a paralegal, adoption of model language on numerous topics that may be adapted in full or in part by others, and development of PACE.
+The most important benefit of NFPA membership is the right to vote on all questions brought before the policy meetings.
+Delegates have debated and voted on such matters as the definition of a paralegal, adoption of model language on numerous topics that may be adapted in full or in part by others, and development of PACE.
 Through its careful research and its insistence on local input, NFPA has been prepared with verifiable information and established positions to assist other groups such as bar associations, legislatures or committees thereof, and other organizations interested in the paralegal profession.
 These decisions have directly impacted the profession's development.

 Questions about PACO? : info@pacoparalegals.org